 Using AI to Make MFA Everywhere a Reality

 The actual integration work is done by AMI (short for AI-Enhanced Mobile Integration).
-AMI is the digital developer inside Appdome that does all the hard work as an extension of the human development or citizen development team.
+AMI is the digital developer inside Appdome who generates code on behalf of Appdome customers.
+Consider AMI as an extension of the human development or citizen development team.

-That’s what mobile developers normally agonize over.
-Appdome completes the integration by adding the MFA SDKs, workflows, methods and APIs into the app – all while taking into account the various elements, methods, and service interactions of the original app construction.
+AMI completes integrations by adding the MFA SDKs, authentication workflows, and APIs into the app – all while taking into account the various elements, methods, and service interactions of the original app.